 For office employees, the time spent in the office may be significantly more than the time spent on other activities.
 This will directly influence the amount of waste you produce from office activities.
 According to a study (Source: Forbes), the average employee uses more than 10,000 sheets of paper each year, which is worth $80 to $100 per person each year.
 Other than affecting the amount of waste generated by the office, this could also affect the efficiency of financial expenditure for office supplies.

-In a digital era like this, paper print are often unnecessary.
-As part of the implementation of a circular economy that maximise the utilisation of a certain resource in order to reduce the amount of waste generated to landfills, responsible waste management in the office is not only beneficial to the environment, but also profitable to the business.
+In a digital era like this, paper print is often unnecessary.
+As part of the implementation of a circular economy that maximizes the utilization of a certain resource in order to reduce the amount of waste generated to landfills, responsible waste management in the office is not only beneficial to the environment but also profitable to the business.

 Another example comes from World Bank Indonesia who already uses the waste management service by Waste4Change.
 World Bank Indonesia made an agreement that disposable drinking bottles are not allowed in meetings in order to reduce the amount of waste produced.

 Zero waste lifestyle in the office does not have to rely on the strategies or policy made by the company.
 There are numerous things that an individual can do to be part of an effort to reduce the production of waste in the office.
 If you’ve implemented a zero waste lifestyle in your home, don’t hesitate to do the same in your office.
 See the following 5 tips and implement a zero-waste lifestyle in your office!

 Back to basic: Reusable bag, reusable water bottle, dining kit, and stainless straw.

 If you’ve already implemented a zero-waste lifestyle, reusable bag, reusable water bottle, dining kit, and stainless straw may already be in your bag.
 This habit should definitely be kept when you are going to the office.